 The Psychology of Pokemon Go

 In just two weeks Pokemon Go, the augmented reality smartphone game designed by Niantic, achieved over 21 million active users in the US, more than Candy Crush did at its peak.
 The game’s popularity has quickly spread in other countries and it is now becoming a global phenomenon.
-So, why did Pokemon Go become a such an instant success and what are the psychological buttons that it pressed to create so many engaged users?
+So, why did Pokemon Go become a such an instant success?
+What are the psychological buttons that it pressed to create so many users?

 1. Nostalgia from a childhood brand: